dgryski/go-perfbook/performance.md

   Fibonacci heaps are notoriously difficult to get right *and* have a huge constant factor

   The added complexity has to be enough that the payoff is actually worth it.
-  Cache algorithms for example; much higher complexity for only a small improvement in hit ratio Of course, you may not be able to test this until you have a working implementation and have integrated it into your program.
+  Cache eviction algorithms are a good example.
+Different algorithms can have much higher complexity for only a small improvement in hit ratio.
+Of course, you may not be able to test this until you have a working implementation and have integrated it into your program.

   Sometimes the paper will have graphs, but much like the trend towards publishing only positive results, these will tend to be skewed in favour of